Hundreds of protesters, many armed, expected to rally in Downtown Pittsburgh

 Pittsburgh police have never enforced the ordinance because of the preemption.

-Justin Dillon, 32, of Erie organized the rally in front of the City-County Building.
+Justin Dillon, 32, of Erie organized the rally.
 Dillon is the founder of the advocacy group Open Carry Pennsylvania.
 He said he expects as many as 1,000 people and many of them — including himself — would be legally armed.

 “We’re coming together to say that what they’re trying to propose is not right,” Dillon has said.
 “It’s against the law.”